zhirst/Projects/README.md

 ### Description

 This is a repository where I will be working on various projects.
-Primarily I will be focusing on learning Python as the simplicity and
+Primarily I will be focusing on learning Python as the simplicity and automation.

 ### Project Descriptions
+include how to install and run projects

 ## About Me

+I am currently a Cyber Security Engineering student at Iowa State University!

 <img src="https://github-readme-stats.vercel.app/api?username=zachroberthirst" />